yuummmer/fairy-rulepacks-darwincore/docs/how-to-read-fairy-reports.md

 - a short message that often includes **row numbers**

 ### What “rows [54]” means
-Row numbers tell you where to look in the dataset to see the problem.
+The report’s row numbers refer to the CSV data rows.
+Depending on the tool you open the file in (Excel/Google Sheets vs a text editor), row numbers may appear off by 1 because of the header row.

 To inspect a row:
 1) Open the CSV file listed under **Inputs**